 Kasauli is a sleepy little town, secluded and very peaceful, located in Solan district of Himachal Pradesh.
-Best way to reach there is via Kalka.
+The best way to reach there is via Kalka.
 Reach Kalka by Indian Railways and then take a bus or cab from there to Kasauli.
-At Kalka Railway Statation, we saw the Kalka-Shimla Railway trains and for a moment we thought to abandon our plans of Kasauli, instead go to Shimla.
-Breathtaking view from Kalka-Shimla trian would have been memorable.
-But then we weighed in favour of Kasauli.
-Trip from Kalka's Gandhi Chowk, where we boarded the bus, to Kasauli had all the typical traits of a himalayan safari.
-Traveling on narraow, curvy roads with deep gorges on one side and then there would be a beautiful view of a village from the bus at the top of a hill.
-Also we saw how life can be so difficult for small school-going children who had to go to schools at Parwanoo, a town between Kalka and Kasauli, and who could not find a place to sit in the crowded bus.
+At Kalka Railway Station, we saw the Kalka-Shimla Railway trains and for a moment we thought to abandon our plans of Kasauli, instead, go to Shimla.
+Breathtaking views from Kalka-Shimla train would have been memorable, but then we weighed in favour of Kasauli.
+A trip from Kalka's Gandhi Chowk, where we boarded the bus, to Kasauli had all the typical traits of a Himalayan safari.
+Traveling on narrow, curvy roads with deep gorges on one side we could get a beautiful view of a village from the bus at the top of a hill.
+Also, we saw how life can be so difficult for small school-going children who had to go to schools at Parwanoo, a town between Kalka and Kasauli, and who could not find a seat in the crowded bus.

-We reached kasauli at around 9 am and then had a chai at the bus stand.
-A chai is always pleasant in such a weather, which was very soothing and extra comforting given that we came from Delhi where mercury was continuously in forties.
-Then we started search for a hotel to stay when we found one more thing new and particularly pleasant to ears.
-It was the loudspeakers installed along roadside at Mall Road.
-There were Hanuman and Krishna bhajans being played in decent volume.
+We reached Kasauli at around 9 am and then had a chai at the bus stand.
+A chai is always pleasant in such a weather.
+The weather was very soothing and extra comforting given that we came from Delhi where mercury was continuously in the forties.
+Then we started the search for a hotel to stay when we found one more new thing which was particularly pleasant to ears.
+It was the loudspeakers installed along the roadside at Mall Road.
+There were Hanuman's and Krishna's bhajans being played at a decent volume.
 Then we found our accommodation.
-The view from the balcony was awesome.
+The view from the balcony was good.
 Clouds came towards us and disappeared.
-We stayed there a little before starting wandering in the roads unknown to us.
+We stayed there a little before we started wandering in the roads unknown to us.

-The Kasauli town was situated in thick forest cover.
+The Kasauli town was situated in a thick forest cover.
 There were no signs of any rush.
-Kasuali also houses an army cantonment which covers most of the upper town.
-Painted in olive green, the houses and other buildings in the shape of a hut, had architectural resemblance with other small hill stations.
+Kasauli also houses an army cantonment which covers most of the upper town.
+Painted in olive green, the houses and other buildings in the shape of a hut had architectural resemblance with other small hill stations.
 The architecture was predominantly British.
 It was easy to spot people donning military fatigues here and there.
-Walking further we reached town's end, yes, it is a small town.
-Then started hillside walk with beautiful scenes.
+Walking further we reached town's end and, yes, it is a small town.
+Then we started hillside walk with beautiful scenes.
 There were some interesting boards put up instructing not to litter.
 Then we reached sunset point.
-I accede that 1 pm is not the ideal time to reach to a sunset park, but we were exploring in the mountains and next thing we saw was this sunset point.
-From this place one can see cities situated in plains like Chandigarh, Ropar, and Jalandhar etc. In fact there is a concrete structure where one can see the directions of all these cities mentioned.
+I accede that 1 pm is not the ideal time to reach to a sunset park, but we were exploring the mountains and next thing we saw was this sunset point.
+From this place, one can see cities situated in plains like Chandigarh, Ropar and Jalandhar etc. In fact, there is a concrete structure where one can see the directions of all these cities mentioned.
 Due to fog and clouds, we could not see places far away, but Chandigarh and Sukhna Lake could be seen as they were nearer.

 Then we walked further and took a shortcut on a steep slope to reach a road down the hill.
 After sometime we reached gates of Air Force Station, Kasauli which encircles the Manki Point.
-Although there is a temptation to call it Monkey Point, I will stick with Manki Point as this was the name mentioned in all signboards and gate pass issued to us by the air force authorities.
+Although there is a temptation to call it Monkey Point, I will stick with Manki Point as this was the name mentioned in all signboards and in the gate pass issued to us at the entrance.
 Before we could reach there, heavy downpour started.
 We took shelter in a canteen and had some parathas.
-When rain stopped we reached Manki Point, an ancient temple situated at a hill top.
+When rain stopped we reached Manki Point, an ancient temple situated on a hill top.
 As soon as we reached rainfall started again.
-Legends were that while taking Sanjeevani Buti from Himalayas to Lanka for unconscious Laksman, this hilltop was hit by Hanuman's toe.
+Legends were that while taking Sanjeevani Buti from the Himalayas to Lanka for unconscious Lakshman, this hilltop was hit by Hanuman's toe.
 This also gives the hilltop its present shape.
-Later localites erected a temple at that place.
+Later local persons erected a temple at that place.
 The lawns of the temple have a helipad.
 From this place you can have a breathtaking 2700 view of the surrounding hills.
 We were not able to see too far because of the rain but whatever was visible was mesmerizing.

 Only when the last tree has withered